How to Find Strength In Being A Brick and Mortar Retail Store

 By Bob Phibbs

-This is a post for retailers with physical stores competing with online shopping and technology that threatens their retail sales.
+This is a post for retailers with physical stores competing with online shopping and technology that threatens their sales.

 We all cope with a world spinning out of control by controlling our own environment as much as we can.